Why Your Neighbor’s Sale Price Means Nothing

 The recorded sale price is the end result of a long chain of decisions and constraints:

-- how many buyers (or not) showed up that week
+• how many buyers showed up that week

-That’s why, when we price a home, we don’t “comp” it by gossip.
+Therefore, when we price a home, we do not “comp” it by gossip.
 We comp it by the story behind the numbers.

 Why the neighbor’s home isn’t a true comparable

 In practice, a true comparable sale is close in location, size, age, layout, condition, and timing.
-Miss on any one of those, and the neighbor’s number can mislead you.
+However, miss on any one of those, and the neighbor’s number can mislead you.

 Timing changes everything